-  Once the aforementioned details are finite, let’s jump to defining the time span and therefore determine the data time range which can be defined in three possible different manners:
+Once the aforementioned details are finite, let’s jump to defining the time span and therefore determine the data time range which can be defined in three different manners:

 - All days – retrieves the data ever since auditing was put to motion

 Relative time filter – robust filter to retrieve data for the Last “x”: